MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

     ![Polyreduce results](media/12-houdini-polyreduce-results.PNG "Polyreduce results")

     There is some room to experiment with the polygon counts for use on mixed reality devices.
-You can use the **Number to keep** slider to fine-tune the look of the model.
+You can use the **Number To Keep** slider to fine-tune the look of the model.
 Experiment with this slider to get the look you like with the polygon count you need.

 ## Add a material with a principled shader